OFR intends to enhance legal advocacy, preserve families, educate and engage our communities, and instill a collaborative culture.

 FAMILY REPRESENTATION AND ADVOCACY PROGRAM

 In June 2023 legislation was passed forming the Family Representation and Advocacy Program.
-Legal Aid Services of Oklahoma was selected by the Administrative Office of the Courts to be the vendor to implement the program and build the Central Office of Family Representation.
+Legal Aid Services of Oklahoma was selected by the Administrative Office of the Courts to be the vendor to implement the program and build the Central Office of Family Representation (OFR).
+OFR is currently active in DHS Regions 2 and 5 in Oklahoma, with plans to expand throughout the state in 2025.